 Chicago politics has been reformed lots of times.
 It just hasn’t ever been changed.
 In his book Grafters and Goo-goos—one of the better examinations of the topic—veteran journalist James Merriner asked how is it that so many Chicago-area politicians are crooks, even after more than a century of good-government reform campaigns, with reformers among the city’s most lauded citizens?
 Among the reasons:

 Because the professional managers installed by each reform mayor seldom survive his departure, if they last even that long.
-Reform mayors either neglect to or lack the time to install a fully professional civil service, or to build a lasting political bloc committed to reform.
+Reform mayors either neglect to or lack the time in office to install a fully professional civil service, or to build a lasting political bloc committed to reform.